fosslight/fosslight_util/README.md

 #### How it works
 1. Try git clone.
+1-1.
+If the link is ssh-url, convert to https-url.
 2. If git clone fails, download it with wget and extract the compressed file.
 3. After extracting the compressed file, delete the compressed file.